barackd222/dx-labs/cloud-native-devops/CloudNative400.md

 This is the fourth of several labs that are part of the **Developer Experience workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

-In this lab, Lisa Jones (The Project Manager) will complete the Sprint and view the Agile reports provided by the Oracle Developer Cloud Service
+In this lab, (the Project Manager Persona) will complete the Sprint and view the Agile reports provided by the Oracle Developer Cloud Service

 ## Objectives
 - Access Developer Cloud Service